paradime-io/social-media-data-modeling-challenge/README.md

 What stands out?
 Here are some fascinating highlights:

 1. **Christmas consistency** - Mariah Carey’s [All I want for Christmas Is You](https://www.youtube.com/watch?v=RmUWWVZw28E) (orange; both charts) is the only holiday music represented in the final top 10.
-With an unmatched winter holiday consistency and iconic melody, it definitely deserves its spot
+With an unmatched winter holiday performance consistency and iconic melody, it definitely deserves its spot.
 2. **Unparalleled continuity** - Monkeys Spinning Monkeys may have stolen the show, but [Surrender](https://www.youtube.com/watch?v=caoP4dj2oro) by Natalie Taylor (teal; chart 1) never dipped below any top 100 spot for a span of 13 consecutive months!
 3. **Impressive dominance & resurgence** - Kina’s [Can We Kiss Forever?](https://www.youtube.com/watch?v=DKbfBSrjVHA) (green; chart 2) captured four top 10 spots in a 5-month span, then came back to claim a top 20 and top 50 spot in back-to-back months.
 4. **Slipping into first is not an accident** - In terms of viral spread, there’s none that can top Kevin MacLeod’s [Monkeys Spinning Monkeys](https://www.youtube.com/watch?v=NPdgPZ0u3zQ) (blue; chart 2).
-Five top 10 appearances, three top spot titles - two in back-to-back months - and the reasons behind its massive performance score based on viral video count.
+Five top 10 appearances, three top spot titles - two in back-to-back months - are the reasons behind its massive video-based performance score.
 5. **Spongebob** - In case you were wondering how the [Spongebob](https://www.youtube.com/watch?v=4qXVIbs4CR0) audio rankings looked, it’s the purple line in chart 1.

 ***